Large Storage Units for Trade Businesses

 4 Points To Consider When Choosing A Storage Unit Facility

-Once you’ve decided to rent a storage unit, it’s time to find one that’s right for you.
+4 Points To Consider When Choosing A Storage Unit Facility Once you’ve decided to rent a storage unit, it’s time to find one that’s right for you.
 Choosing a storage unit that’s right for you is important for keeping your belongings safe, in the right condition, and available when you need them.
-Here are 5 things to consider that will help you find a great storage unit.
+Here are 4 things to consider that will help you find a great storage unit.
 Choosing the size space you need: Begin by visualizing how much space you’ll need in storage with what you’re planning to store and additional items you may store in the future.
 For example, a 5 ft x 10 ft space can fit a dresser, couch, chair, and still have space for a few stacks of boxes.
 Not having enough space might require you to upgrade, but most storage facilities make the process as simple as possible.
 Facility Condition: The facility should be clean, well-kept, and maintained.
 It’s important for the condition of your storage unit that the entire facility be maintained.
 Failing equipment can leave your materials exposed to the elements and lead to damage.
 Facility security: The two most important components for storage facility security are a gated fence and surveillance system.
 The fence should surround the entire perimeter and the gate should either require a code for entry or be staffed during business hours.
 Second is a surveillance system that covers the entire facility.
 This security combination helps keep the facility and your belongings safe day and night.
 Facility Access & location: Consider how frequently you think you’ll need to access your storage unit.
-Are you ...
+Are you storing business or household documents that you may need throughout the year?
+If so, think about locations you visit as frequently as you anticipate visiting the storage unit and which of those places felt a bit too far away.
+That will give you an idea of what area you should look in for a storage facility.
+Also think about ...

 September 23rd, 2025